-For a program of one academic year or greater in length, the second disbursement may be made when half of the hours and weeks of instructional time in the program's academic year are completed.
+For a program of one academic year or greater in length, the second disbursement may be made when half of the credit hours and weeks of instructional time in the program's academic year are completed.
 For a program of less than one academic year in length, the second half of the loan proceeds may not be disbursed until the student has successfully completed half of the coursework and half of the weeks of instructional time in the loan period.
-Disbursements may only be released if the following requirements are met:
+Semester Hour Completion